Spring in Maine

 Outdoor Adventures in Maine

-Maine's has dozens of state parks and wilderness areas to explore: Aroostook State Park, Baxter State Park...all the way through the alphabet to Wolf's Neck Woods and White Mountain National Forest.
+Maine has dozens of state parks and wilderness areas to explore: Aroostook State Park, Baxter State Park...all the way through the alphabet to Wolf's Neck Woods and White Mountain National Forest.
 Travel by canoe, kayak, or just by foot—Maine offers everything from gorgeous day hikes for beginners to some of the most challenging sections of the Appalachian Trail.
 If you're having trouble choosing, rely on the expert advice of our Registered Maine Guides.
 There's a long tradition of fly fishing in Maine.
-If you've never tried it, a Maine Guide will gladly teach you, or guide you down any path you wish to explore, whether down a river valley or up a mountain trail.
+If you've never tried it, a Maine Guide will gladly teach you, or guide you down any path you wish to explore.

 Hiking in Maine – No Boots Needed